 First of all, in Romania I did not know what golden syrup was.
 And after discovering and tasting the golden syrup here in Germany, a syrup that I usually use for making fondant, I was even less keen on baking a treacle tart.
 You see, I thought it would just be toooooooo sweet, golden syrup is just sugar in a liquid form.

-But when deciding on making this Harry Potter series, I knew I had to give the treacle tart a go, it is one of the most famous foods mentioned in the book, butterbeer and pumpkin juice being probably the only ones that get mentioned more frequently than this tart.
+But when deciding to make this Harry Potter series, I knew I had to give the treacle tart a go, it is one of the most famous foods mentioned in the book, butterbeer and pumpkin juice being probably the only ones that get mentioned more frequently than this tart.
 And I am so glad I did bake the tart, I liked it so muuuuuuch more than I thought I would.
 Although using so much golden syrup, the tart is not overly sweet, the lemon juice mixed with the syrup and the breadcrumbs make all the difference, cutting through the sweetness and adding a delicious tanginess and lemon aroma.
 And what I liked most is the fact that the tart is almost cookie-like in the end, when cold and set (and especially the next day) it feels and tastes like a lemony jam cookie, my favorite kind of cookie.

 I used a barely sweetened crust, the one that I used for making the Mince Pies and the Pumpkin Pasties, it has really become my favorite shortcrust pastry recipe, it is so easy to make and it rolls so perfectly (Serious Eats).
 To make the filling I used a recipe found in The Unofficial Harry Potter Cookbook: From Cauldron Cakes to Knickerbocker Glory–More Than 150 Magical Recipes for Muggles and Wizards (Unofficial Cookbook), a book that my brother-in-law gave me for Christmas last year.